Quiver representations over a quasi-Frobenius ring and Gorenstein-projective modules: Relation with Gorenstein Homological Algebra

-that remains exact under the functor $\Hom(J,-)$ for every injective $R$-module $J\in\Mod(R)$, and such that $M\cong \ker\{d^0\}$. \end{definition}
+that remains exact under the functor $\Hom(J,-)$ for every injective module $J\in\Mod(R)$, and such that $M\cong \ker\{d^0\}$. \end{definition}

 We shall denote by $\GProj(\Lambda)$ the full subcategory of $\Mod(\Lambda)$ whose objects are the Gorenstein-projective modules and, similarly, by $\GInj(\Lambda)$ the full subcategory of $\Mod(\Lambda)$ whose objects are the Gorenstein-injective modules.
-The main results concerning Gorenstein-projective modules are described by E. E. Enochs and O. M. G. Jenda, and can be found in \cite{EJ11}.
+The main results concerning Gorenstein-projective modules are described by Enochs and Jenda, and can be found in \cite{EJ11}.
 Over a Gorenstein ring, finitely generated Gorenstein-projective modules are also called maximal Cohen-Macaulay modules.
-The relation between finitely generated Gorenstein-projective modules and quiver representations over a finite dimensional self-injective algebra is investigated by X.-H. Luo and P. Zhang in \cite{LZ13}.
-We will extend one of their results to the whole class of Gorenstein-projective modules (see Corollary $\ref{gorcof}$).
+The relation between finitely generated Gorenstein-projective modules and quiver representations over a finite dimensional self-injective algebra is investigated by Luo and Zhang in \cite{LZ13}.
+We will extend one of their results to the whole class of Gorenstein-projective modules, see Corollary~\ref{gorcof}.

-In \cite{Hov02}, M. Hovey introduced two model structures on the category $\Mod(G)$ for any Gorenstein ring $G$, and he studied the main properties of the homotopy category $\Ho(\Mod(G))$ with respect to this model structures.
-We will call these model structures $Hovey$-$projective$ ($HP$) and $Hovey$-$injective$ ($HI$) structures.
-Our next goal is to induce a model structure on the category $\Mod(\Lambda)$ through the equivalence of categories $\Rep(\mathcal{Q},R) \simeq \Mod(\Lambda)$, and to compare it with the Hovey's model structures.
-To this aim we need to show that given a finite acyclic quiver $\mathcal{Q}$ and a quasi-Frobenius ring $R$, the path algebra $\Lambda = R\mathcal{Q}$ is a Gorenstein ring (see Lemma $\ref{1gor}$).
+In \cite{Hov02}, Hovey introduced two model structures on the category $\Mod(G)$ for any Gorenstein ring $G$, and he studied the main properties of the associated homotopy category $\Ho(\Mod(G))$ with respect to this model structures.
+We will call these model structures \emph{Hovey-projective} (or simply $HP$) and \emph{Hovey-injective} (or $HI$) structures.
+Our next goal is to induce a model structure on the category $\Mod(\Lambda)$ through the equivalence of categories $\Rep(\mathcal{Q},R) \simeq \Mod(\Lambda)$, and to compare it with Hovey's model structures.
+To this aim we need to show that given a finite acyclic quiver $\mathcal{Q}$ and a quasi-Frobenius ring $R$, the path algebra $\Lambda = R\mathcal{Q}$ is a Gorenstein ring, see Lemma~\ref{1gor}.
 We begin by recalling Hovey's result.

 \begin{theorem}[Hovey, \cite{Hov02}] Suppose $G$ is a Gorenstein ring.
 Then there are two model structures on the category of $G$-modules where the class of trivial objects is the class of modules of finite projective dimension.
 In the Hovey-projective model structure \begin{description} \item[1] HP-fibrations coincide with surjective morphisms, \item[2] trivial HP-fibrations are surjective morphisms whose kernels have finite projective dimension, \item[3] HP-cofibrant objects are the Gorenstein-projective modules, \item[4] modules that are both HP-cofibrant and trivial are projective. \end{description} In the Hovey-injective model structure \begin{description} \item[1] HI-cofibrations coincide with injective morphisms, \item[2] trivial HI-cofibrations are injective morphisms whose cokernels have finite injective dimension, \item[3] HI-fibrant objects are the Gorenstein-injective modules. \item[4] modules that are both HI-fibrant and trivial are injective. \end{description} \end{theorem}